Kinder 1 to Kinder 2 Curriculum

 The School Day

-The school day for Early Years begins at 9:00 a.m. and ends at 2:00 p.m.
+The school day for Kinder 1 and Kinder 2 begins at 8:30 a.m. and ends at 1:30 p.m.
+Kinder 3 starts at 7:30 a.m. and finishes at 1:30 p.m.
 There are two breaks during the day; a 15 minute snack with outside playtime in the morning, as well as a 30 minute lunch break later on.
-The Early Years day always begins with circle time, singing and dancing together, and ends with a story.
+A day in Kinder always begins with circle time, singing and dancing together, and ends with a story.
 The children enjoy at least one lesson each day with a specialist teacher.
-This may be Spanish, physical education, library, music, or playing with sand and water.
+This may be Spanish, physical education, music, or playing with sand.

 Uniform

-Our Early Years children wear a uniform every day.
-To distinguish our youngest children from Kinder 1 and Kinder 2 from the rest of the school, they wear red sweaters.
+Our Kinder children wear a uniform every day.
+To distinguish our young children from the rest of the school, they wear red sweaters.

-In our Early Years setting, children learn in English for 80% of the day.
-Teaching and learning follows the International Early Years Curriculum (IEYC).
-Especially designed by Fieldwork Education to meet the needs of our youngest learners (3-5 year olds), the IEYC uses international best practices, holistic enquiry and play-based approaches that cover all curriculum areas including personal goals.
+In our Kinder setting, children learn in English for 80% of the day.
+Teaching and learning follows the International Early Years Curriculum (IEYC) and the International Primary Curriculum (IPC).
+Especially designed by Fieldwork Education to meet the needs of our young learners, the IEYC and IPC use international best practices, holistic enquiry and play-based approaches that cover all curriculum areas including personal goals.

 Children learn through creative, thematic units that relate to their lives and capture their natural curiosity.
 Learning is active, engaging and fun.
 Children are supported to learn and develop knowledge and skills at their own unique pace.
 They are provided with opportunities to explore and express their ideas in multiple ways including play.

-The Winpenny IEYC Route Planner shows the units that children are learning about this year.
+The Winpenny Kinder Route Planner shows the units that children are learning about this year.

-In Kinder 2, our 4 and 5 year olds use a programme from the UK called Jolly Phonics to begin to learn how to read and write in English.
-Teaching is multi-sensory; visual, auditory and kinesthetic.
-The fun actions, stories and songs help children to make quick progress in early reading and writing skills.
-These skills are consolidated in Kinder 3.
+In Kinder 2, our students use a programme from the UK called Jolly Phonics to begin to learn how to read and write in English.
+Teaching is multi-sensory; visual, auditory, and kinesthetic.
+The fun actions, stories, and songs help children to make quick progress in early reading and writing skills.

 Social &